fmihpc/analysator/Documentation/sphinx/magnetosphere_regions.rst

 **In analysator:**

-*regions.py* in *scripts* has an option to find the magnetosheath using bow shock and magnetopause:
+:mod:`regions` has an option to find the magnetosheath using bow shock and magnetopause:
 Usage example:

 .. code-block:: python